 The Bishop who completed a decade as the Metropolitan of Bengaluru Diocese rues the fact that during marriages he noticed some bride/bridegrooms coolly dozing off during the marriage sermon as they after late night stag parties faced lack of proper sleep.

 “There is no use in having physical beautification or enhancing aesthetic looks,” he adds.

 In the US the churches prepare the couples at least a year before the ceremony and they are in close touch with the vicar, taking counseling classes.
-They even suggest singing all the 21 stanzas during the marriage ceremony with the couples even volunteering to hold
+They even suggest singing all the 21 stanzas during the marriage ceremony with the couples even volunteering to hold the hymn book.

 “During marriage ceremony and the Holy Eucharist, the use of smart phones comes as a severe distraction facing the West with the shadow images.
 These unimportant things are now very important and we need to tackle these issues very seriously.”

 Mar Seraphim admits that he comes out thoroughly exhausted after holy liturgy and sacramental ceremony but however mentions about the innermost satisfaction achieved.
 “It is my intention that the faithful should also go home satisfied rather than have only a participatory fellowship.”

 The Metropolitan once again reiterated the need to bring in a dress code in church during holy liturgy.

 “We have uniforms in schools and casual or formal wear in the office.
 What I would like to mention is, is the church above all these institutions that we take the dress code casually and enter the Church wearing Tees and jeans,” he asks.

 Mar Seraphim also stresses preparation while partaking of Holy Communion in remembrance of the body and blood of Jesus.
 The faithful should fast for at least six hours and recite the prayers, read Bible verses and partake in it.
 They should themselves do a self-analysis in order to obtain eternal life as St Paul says in the Scriptures.